Principles & Decorum

 Dresses, skirts, and shorts should be near the knee.

-Blouses, Dresses, and shirts should have necklines near the collarbone and sleeves.
+Blouses and Dresses should have necklines near the collarbone and sleeves.

 Clothing should not be tight or clingy, but conducive to learning and play.

-Gents: Shorts or pants in neutral colors, shirts in neutral colors with buttons and collars
+Gents: Shorts or pants in mild, natural colors, shirts in mild, natural colors with buttons and collars

-Ladies: Blouses, dresses, and skirts in neutral colors
+Ladies: Blouses, dresses, and skirts in mild, natural colors

 Attendance Expectations